-Creating concern and creating a difference requires that schools review and make public data on possible disproportionality, and to develop and implement effective action steps when signs of disproportionality are apparent.
-The PBIS OSEP Technical Assistance Center (McIntosh, Barnes, Eliason, and Morris, 2014) recommends using a data decision making cycle, such as the MO SW-PBS Decision Making Model, to guide the process of creating concern and creating a difference.
-Although other data decision making models can be effectively and efficiently used to identify and address disproportionality, the MO SWPBS Decision Making Model will be used to demonstrate the process.
+In common to both Losen's and PBIS National Center recommendations is the use of data to identify, monitor, and address disproportionality in discipline.
+As Rob Horner (2011) suggests, by publicly sharing disproportionality data, information helps to "create concern."
+When used to select targeted action steps, data can help to "create a difference."
+The PBIS OSEP Technical Assistance Center (McIntosh, Barnes, Eliason, and Morris, 2014) recommends using a data decision-making cycle, such as the MO SW-PBS Decision Making Model, to guide the process of creating concern and creating a difference.
+Although other data decision-making models can be used effectively and efficiently to identify and address disproportionality, the MO SWPBS Decision Making Model will be used to demonstrate the process.